GLOBAL HEALTH ELECTIVE

 The training site will vary from year to year at the discretion of the responsible UCSF Fresno faculty and based on availability of international sites that accept internal medicine residents.
-Previous training sites have included Honduras, Bolivia, India, Laos, Colombia and Uganda
+Previous training sites have included Honduras, Bolivia, India, Laos, Colombia, Uganda and Tanzania.

 Steven Stoltz, MD, FACP, Associate Clinical Professor of Medicine, UCSF Fresno

 Since the training sites for the elective will vary from year to year, the goals of the elective might also change somewhat year to year.
 However, the following goals should be relatively standard for all experiences

 To improve skills in the diagnosis and treatment of tropical diseases .

 To gain an understanding of health issues on an international scale.